Coopydood/ultimate-macOS-KVM/docs/FAQs.md

 <details><summary><h5>It's for noobs, right?</h5></summary>

-Nope. *ultimate-macOS-KVM* is designed for everyone.
+It can be, sure.
+But *ultimate-macOS-KVM* is designed for everyone.
 You may well be a noob, and that's okay, but you might also be a professional **nerd** who knows everything about everything.
 Either way, this project was made for you.

 While there is a focus on user-friendliness, there are plenty of advanced features and functionality present within the project.
 For example, did you know that the built in updater can upgrade and downgrade to *any version* of the project using command arguments?
 Neither did I!

 Furthermore, it's as f*ck-up-proof as possible, with tools designed to help you recover from such misadventures without losing valuable files, such as a soft reset of the virtual NVRAM, which can be used to fix common bootloader issues.
 Or, for the hardcore misintellectual, you can even download and reset the *entire* project from *within* the project.
-Pure mental- for the pure mental.
+Pure mental- *for* the pure mental.

 </details>